ccjmne/blog/content/posts/intralinear-partitioning-2.md

-   From `cut` to `xargs`, the entire incantation was met with a mixture of incredulity and awe: some simple, composable tools go a long way to articulate queries for your Shell interpreter.
+   From `cut` to `xargs`, the entire incantation was met with a mixture of incredulity and awe: some simple, composable tools go a long way to articulate queries for your shell interpreter.
 Here, I'll lay the foundations for your horizontal text alignment needs, from the CLI.

 ## Using `column`